This is an oldie but a goldie. I wrote this post in 2010 and it is about the timeless nature of getting grounded.

 What do you like doing?
 Do it.
 Little things.
 Small things.
 Just get in the habit of doing little things every day that you enjoy.
 They don’t all have to be extravagent.
 For me, it’s simple things like making sure I have time to read my book before I sleep, or getting the chance to journal, blog, or review my goals in my “life book” (Am I the only one this lame?
 Does anyone else have a “life book”?).
-Other things I do like, buying new socks, getting a latte at a cafe, going for a walk, buy new underwear, put on a facepack, dates with my dreamy boyfriend, baking, buy new books, get my eyebrows threaded, get my hair done, manicures, pedicures, massages, taking photographs…
+Other things I do like, buying new socks, getting a latte at a cafe, going for a walk, buy new underwear, put on a facepack, baking, buy new books, get my eyebrows threaded, get my hair done, manicures, pedicures, massages, taking photographs…

 That sort of thing.
 Make a list of little things you enjoy, and try to do one a day for…ever!
 And enjoy it!

 11. Make some new commitments and promises to yourself

 As I mentioned before, the problem with being emotionally ungrounded is that you, for some reason, refuse to make a true commitment to yourself.
 Maybe you’re afraid, or lazy, or discouraged.
 But that’s the way it is.
 So, after you start doing some of the other things on the list, after a week or so, start thinking of what promises and commitments can you make for yourself.
 By this point you will be more up to the challenge.

 Have fun with this!
 I will post the spiritually grounded and physically grounded parts of this series soon so keep watching.
 I am in the process of doing all of these things right now, because I am so ready to get out of this funk!
 How about you?
 What do you do to get out of your emotional funk?